aleperdriel/llm-rpg/README.md

     npm install
     ```

-4. **Run the local server**
+4. **Run using Live Server** <br>
-    ```bash
-    npm run dev
-    ```
+Due to problems relative to CORS policies, it may be easier for you to use a local server, such as the one provided by the Visual Studio Code Extension [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer).
+Just click on `Go Live` on the bottom left of VS Code to start using it.

 5. **Open the game in your browser**:
-    - Go to `http://localhost:8000` (or the appropriate port if you used a different server).
+    - Go to `http://localhost:5500` (or the appropriate port if you used a different server).

 ## Project Structure

 - `index.html`: Simple HTML file containing the structure of the page
-- `app.js`: Javascript file handling interactions with the WebLLM API, updating the story, and getting the different user inputs and interactions
+- `script.js`: Javascript file handling interactions with the WebLLM API, updating the story, and getting the different user inputs and interactions
 - `style.css`: CSS file for styling the game UI
+- `package.json` and `package-lock.json`: Config files for node

 ## How to play